Up to 50% off sofas & mattresses — limited‑time deals.

 Step 11 – Ventilation, Coils, And Edge Cooling

-We test ventilation in three ways.
+We look at ventilation in three ways.

 Step 12 – Moisture, Sweat, And Cover Behavior

-It also includes how the mattress handles sweat and moisture.
+Cooling is not just about temperature.
+It is also about how the mattress handles sweat and moisture.

 We track moisture handling through: